davenicoll/storyteller/README.md

 ## Story wut?

-Story Teller was a British children's partwork magazine published fortnightly starting in December 1982.
+Story Teller was a British children's magazine published fortnightly starting in December 1982.
 Each issue came with a cover-mounted cassette tape containing professionally narrated readings of the stories, complete with music and sound effects.

 The collection included a mix of:
 - Traditional folk tales (like "Anansi the Spiderman")